 Similarly, after a traumatic accident, physicians are required to assess whether or not a patient has suffered a fracture or displacement of a joint.
 The patient must be carefully examined and imaging studies must be obtained and reviewed.
 When a medical professional fails to adhere to this standard and further harm is caused, they may have committed medical malpractice.

-There are many other types of medical conditions that may be misdiagnosed and circumstances in which a medical professional will have failed in his or her obligation to a patient.
-The Law Offices of Bradley A. Sacks has the experience to assist you in leveling the playing field to obtain for you or your loved one monetary compensation for the suffering, diminished enjoyment of life and financial losses that can result from one of these medical tragedies.
+There are many other types of medical conditions that may be misdiagnosed and circumstances in which a medical professional can fail in their obligation to a patient.
+The Law Office of Bradley A. Sacks has the experience to assist you in leveling the playing field to obtain monetary compensation for the suffering, diminished enjoyment of life and financial losses that can result from one of these medical tragedies.

 - $2.65 million for failure to diagnose a parasitic infection of the brain that led to a stroke

 - $1.05 million settlement in Brooklyn for failure to diagnose esophageal cancer in the wrongful death of a 50-year-old man

 - $850,000 for delayed diagnosis of intestinal perforation following cancer surgery

 If you believe you or a loved one has been a victim of medical malpractice, contact the Law Office of Bradley A. Sacks online or call 646-835-2075 to schedule a free consultation with no obligation at which we can discuss your situation and your legal options.